usamaasif24/digital-design-fabrication/README.md

 ## What went wrong

 Threading the conductive thread through the needle was more difficult than regular thread — a needle threader was used as recommended.
 Keeping the thread traces from crossing each other while maintaining a tidy stitch pattern required careful planning.
 At one point during sewing a loose knot caused one LED to flicker — re-tightening the connection at that pad fixed it.
-Nail polish was applied over the knots at the end to insulate the connections and prevent them from loosening.

 ---

 ## Components Used